MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/desktop-flows/temporary-profile-error-machine-registration.md

 ## Resolution

-First, you should uninstall Power Automate for desktop from the machine and make sure the related files, located in *C:\Program Files (x86)\Power Automate Desktop*, are deleted.
+First, uninstall Power Automate for desktop from the machine and make sure the related files, located in *C:\Program Files (x86)\Power Automate Desktop*, are deleted.

 Then, reset the user profile manually.